SantaMcCloud/BiG-SCAPE_Galaxy/note.md

         - garnicht möglich, input wird als string gecastet nicht als float

 DONE:
-- Did PR for fixing the import to make the recipe working + comment in the PR for fixing the option [-d | --domain_overlap_cutoff]  -> NO ANSWER YET (23.01)
+- Did PR for fixing the import to make the recipe working + comment in the PR for fixing the option [-d | --domain_overlap_cutoff]  -> ANSWER: They will wait till i push the fixes and merge it then.
 - Removed Core param and add this as deafult together with \${GALAXY_SLOTS: -6}
 - Add hmmpress into command line since we only let the Pfam-A.hmm to be uplaoded.
 - Did test all possible options -> right now there is one option which doesnt work at all and some other options which enter a error if not enough data is inputed